FinVerify/Finverify/README.md

 Negative results: CoT prompting −9.0pp, CoT fine-tuning −12.0pp, cross-doc RAG −7.5pp.

-At 42.61%, this is 5.4pp behind GPT-3.5 (no CoT, 48.0%), using a model 25x smaller, no proprietary compute, and fully deterministic, auditable output.
+> At 42.61%, this is 5.4pp behind GPT-3.5 (no CoT, 48.0%) — using a model 25x smaller, no proprietary compute, and fully deterministic, auditable output.

-> The DVL only fires on formatting-level errors, not reasoning errors — see the [error taxonomy](#benchmarks) below.
+>

-## Benchmarks
+> The DVL only fires on formatting-level errors, not reasoning errors — see the error taxonomy below.

 ### Error taxonomy (n=539 remaining failures)